ahadjixenofontos/pres-pipeline/PITCHME.md

 Explosion in ML is connected to both availability of data, and improvements in technology.
 <br><br>
-Extracted features are difficult to interpret.
+The computer probes the data for structure, in the absence of a theory of what that structure looks like.
+The extracted features are difficult to interpret.

 Note:
 In the context of the times, the explosion in the popularity of ML is linked to both the data and the technology.

 It's great, and it's not going to solve all our problems.
 One issue that you need to consider before choosing a ML algorithm for your problem is how difficult it is to interpret the features that are extracted.
 It's the price to pay for having no explicit rules that are programmed by the human into how to make the decisions.
 On one hand you can model observations in much more detail, on the other hand it's really difficult to explain why, other than simply observing that it works.

+Another advantage of ML is that the data doesn't need to meet strong distributional assumptions, like with a statistical model where the math is worked out but only under those specific circumstances.

 +++